ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 # Definition of Terms {#definition-of-terms}

-This document uses the terms defined in in {{I-D.ldbc-cats-framework}}.
+This document uses the terms defined in in {{I-D.ietf-cats-framework}}.

 {: hangIndent='2'}
 Service identifier: